Otopalatodigital Syndrome Type 1

 English

-.
+Alvaro Russi is a Pediatrics provider practicing medicine in Johnson City, Tennessee.
 Dr. Russi is rated as an Experienced provider by MediFind in the treatment of Otopalatodigital Syndrome Type 1.
-His top areas of expertise are Increased Head Circumference, Ehlers-Danlos Syndrome (EDS), Chromosome 8p Deletion, and Chromosome 6q Duplication.
+He is also highly rated in 125 other conditions, according to our data.
+His clinical expertise encompasses Increased Head Circumference, Ehlers-Danlos Syndrome (EDS), Chromosome 8p Deletion, and Chromosome 6q Duplication.
+Dr. Russi is board certified in American Board Of Pediatrics and American Board Of Medical Genetics.

 What are the latest Otopalatodigital Syndrome Type 1 Clinical Trials?